ColinDuquesnoy/MellowPlayer/README.md

 ![MellowPlayer banner](/banner.png)

-*MellowPlayer* is a **free**, **open source** and **cross-platform** desktop application that runs a web interface of **music streaming services** in its own window and provides **integration with your desktop** (hotkeys, multimedia keys, system tray, notifications and more).
+*MellowPlayer* is a **free**, **open source** and **cross-platform** desktop application that runs **web-based music streaming services** in its own window and provides **integration with your desktop** (hotkeys, multimedia keys, system tray, notifications and more).